tqsintegration/Advanced-Analytics-Engine-for-AF/PI ACE Migration.md

-# PI ACE Migration
+# PI ACE Code Migration

-Advanced-Calculation-Engine-for-AF is a tool that allows developers to create and manage calculations using data from Osisoft's PI System within PI Asset Framework.
+The Advanced Caclulation Engine for AF\EF provides the capability to execute C# and VB.Net code through runtime compilation.
+The engine can be used to migrate [PI-ACE](http://example.com/ "Title") projects to the AF system.